-THE DIPLOMA IN APPLIED PSYCHOLOGY AND COUNSELLING AND CERTIFICATE IN APPLIED COUNSELLINGSTUDIES are vocational training programs designed to prepare students for employment as professional counsellors in the fields of mental health and as professional development.
+THE DIPLOMA IN APPLIED PSYCHOLOGY AND COUNSELLING AND CERTIFICATE IN APPLIED COUNSELLING STUDIES are vocational training programs designed to prepare students for employment as professional counsellors in the fields of mental health and as professional development.

 The Diploma of Applied Psychology and Counselling can be completed in one year of classroom study or through distance education.
-This comprehensive education is geared to students who wish to explore the wide-ranging employment opportunities throughout the field of mental health counselling.
+This comprehensive education is geared to students who wish to explore wide-range employment opportunities throughout the field of mental health counselling.